erkjbro/erkjbro/README.md

 😄 My homepage is [erikjbrown.tech](https://erikjbrown.tech).

 🔭 I’m currently working on:
-Serverless Step Function ETL built with Python
+Filling gaps following launch of e-comm replatform.

 📫 How to reach me:
-Just use my email.
-Look at my homepage for other options.
+Just use my e-mail.
+Check my homepage for other options.

 ⚡ Fun facts:
 I have a life outside of coding as well.
-Some of the things I enjoy include mountain biking, video games, walking, and custom PCs.
+Some of the things I enjoy include Jeeps, mountain biking, video games, walking, and custom PCs.

 Find more of my code on:
 - [NPM](https://www.npmjs.com/~erkjbro)